 I see the rapport between me and my clients as one of the primary elements for a productive, healthy, and safe therapeutic experience and outcome.
 I offer kindness, compassion, and supportive understanding, as well as strive to create an office environment that feels inviting and warm.
 Understanding and treating each client and their presenting treatment needs uniquely from a nonjudgmental stance is an additional and very important concept that I incorporate into my therapeutic approach.
 Ultimately, I believe therapy is a journey that both my clients and I embark on together, a journey which I am honored to be a part of.
-As challenging as this journey may be at times, I strive to assist in making it feel as safe, enlightening, and rewarding an experience as possible.
+As challenging as this journey may be at times, I value making it feel as safe, enlightening, and rewarding an experience as possible.

 More Info About My Practice

 I truly enjoy people and feel quite lucky that I get to become intimately acquainted with them on a daily basis in the work that I do.
 I also have a strong appreciation for diversity and eclecticism and believe that as human beings we are each comprised of varying shades of difference that create our own individual and unique selves.
 I try to identify and connect the varying parts or shades that make each individual a whole, and support and educate my clients to do this themselves so as to have a more integrated and balanced self-perspective and approach to life.

 My View on the Purpose of Psychotherapy

 I believe Psychotherapy can assist with creating a more advanced level of self-awareness and self-compassion.
 When we are able to develop a more comprehensive understanding of ourselves and our unique discomforts and areas of emotional pain, I see this as the most fundamental way to evolve emotionally, better self-soothe, and more effectively create and maintain healthier life experiences and relationships.
 Just as we are taught to exercise and eat well to manage proper physical health, Psychotherapy metaphorically can assist in properly managing our mental and emotional health.

 On the Fence About Going to Therapy?